surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 Also, don't forget that you will at some point hit the limits of the language.
 Then it will probably be time to switch it.
 PHP is not the right language to build an ORM, to make a video game, to create an HTTP server, to batch process some text based files or to create a parser of any kind.
-It can do it, but it can't do it efficiently, and you'll hit a limit sooner or later, a limit that is really really close compared to the one a better suitable language for such tasks will show, aka Java, Go or probably the most efficient language in the world nowadays, should you really well use it : C/C++ (Both Java and Go are also written in C/C++).
+It can do it, but it can't do it efficiently, under a high load.
+You'll hit a limit that is really close compared to the one a better suitable language for such tasks will show, aka Java, Go or probably the most efficient language in the world nowadays, should you really well use it : C/C++ (Both Java and Go are also written in C/C++).